-Starting a garden shouldn’t cost you an arm and a leg, but quite the opposite: it should SAVE you money, and that’s where this homemade potting soil recipe comes in!
+Starting a garden shouldn’t cost you an arm and a leg, but quite the opposite: it should SAVE you money, and that’s where this DIY potting soil recipe comes in!
 Learn how to make your own potting soil, give your garden the best and most organic elements, and save money all at once!
-Potting soil can become very expensive, especially if you’re growing more than one crop, so this homemade potting soil will change the way you garden!
+Potting soil can become very expensive, especially if you’re growing more than one crop, so this DIY potting soil will change the way you garden!

 Using the right potting soil is one of those gardening secrets that everyone knows and no one talks about!
 Grabbing any kind of soil to plant your fruits or veggies isn’t going to work in the long run, so having the RIGHT soil can make all the difference!

 What’s really really great about making your own potting soil though is that you can customize it in a pinch for different kinds of plants!
 While some plants may need a little extra nitrogen in their soil for example, others may not, and by making your own potting soil, you can change that!

 Did you know that potting soil doesn’t actually contain any soil at all?
 Also called potting mix, potting soil is basically a soilless blend of ingredients that aids with plant growth.
 Potting soil is the best medium for growing plants in pots.
 It’s great for starting seeds, potting houseplants, rooting cuttings, and potting flowers in hanging baskets.

 There are many advantages to making your own potting soil and these include:

 - Saving money – you’ll save a ton of money by making your own potting soil.

 - Know what’s in your potting soil – you know what each and every ingredient is.

 - Better draining than store bought potting soil.